dialogshift/dialogshift-webchat-sdk/README.md

 #### instance(chatConfig config): ChatInstance

-Creates new one chat instance or returns previously created instance.
+Creates a new one chat instance or returns previously created instance.
 Returns singleton instance.

 ##### `chatConfig`